just-ai/mlp-python-sdk/README.md

 ### How to use storages

-- Import one of implemented storage from `caila_sdk.storage` (S3Storage or LocalStorage)
+- Import one of implemented storage from `mpl_sdk.storage` (S3Storage or LocalStorage)
 - Create config file and pass it in task through Dockerfile variable (also you can put config data in existing container config file)
 - Config should contain the `storage_type` param with `s3` or `local` value
 - Also, config should contain all the necessary key-value param pairs for chosen storage (see `__init__` params in corresponding files in `storage` module)